quantum-mob/Q3/README.md

 ## Quick Start

-Once the application is installed, put `Q3` or `Q3/guide/Q3` in the search field of the Wolfram Language Documentation Center (Mathematica help window) to get detailed technical information about the application.
+Once Q3 is installed, put `Q3` or `Q3/guide/Q3` in the search field of the Wolfram Language Documentation Center (Mathematica help window) to get detailed technical information about the application.
 It will give you users' guides and tutorials.

 ## For Beginners of Mathematica